Back to Blog

 Step 3: Understanding the Interface

-• Portfolio: View your holdings and performance
+• Portfolio: This is your home screen, showing your holdings and overall performance.

 Essential Trading Strategies